Joanaigs/ldts_2021-2022/docs/README.md

 **Data classes - Dispensables**

 Some of the classes that implement the interface [Observer](src/main/java/g0902/control/Observer.java): [PacmanController](../src/main/java/g0902/control/PacmanController.java), [MenuController](../src/main/java/g0902/control/MenuControler.java), [RankingsMenuController](../src/main/java/g0902/control/RankingsMenuController.java), [InstructionMenuController](../src/main/java/g0902/control/InstructionMenuController.java) are considered data holders or data classes because they only have setters and getters for private fields.
 They could be converted to records or composed with other class using the Extract method.

-We decided to have them be their own classes since it's easier to visualize and implement the observer pattern the classes participate in.
+We believe this happens because of our way of implementing the MVC architectural pattern.
+However, we don't consider that our way of implementing it is wrong.
+We started working considering the Model the central component of the pattern being a more "active Model".
+That said, we have this component manage the data, logic and rules od the application.
+On the other side, our Controller is responsible for accepcting input and converting it to commands for the Model and the View.
+Besides

+After further analyzing we've understood why our Controller classes are being considered Data classes.
+If we wanted to reedo some parts of the project's structure we could implement some classes and methods that we now have in the Model component of the MVC in the Controller component.
+This way we would have a more passive Model and the problem of all the classes only having getters and setters for private fields would be solved.
+The controller classes would participate more in the actual controlling of the game.

+ To backup our way of implementing MVC we researched in these sites and articles:

 **Lazy classes - Dispensables**